Why are Kansas soldiers next-door to war in Ukraine? - NewsBreak

 While the 1st Infantry Division staffs Division Headquarters, the 1st Armored Brigade Combat Team has spread out to more than a dozen countries neighboring Ukraine and Russia, including Bulgaria, Estonia, Georgia, Germany, Hungary, Latvia, Lithuania, Romania and Slovakia.
 KSNT News asked Fort Riley’s 1st Infantry Division about what its troops were doing throughout Europe.

 “Our soldiers are conducting excellent training [shoulder-to-shoulder] with our allies and partners,” said Major Jefferson T. Grimes, 1st Infantry Division.
-“This training increases our interoperability and improves readiness.”‘Freedom Convoy’ releases details for Topeka visit
+“This training increases our interoperability and improves readiness.”Related: KSN coverage on the Ukraine Conflict

 A spokesperson for U.S. Army Europe and Africa also weighed in on if troops from Fort Riley could end up becoming involved in defending Ukraine or Poland from a deepening Russian invasion.